11 Best Affiliate Marketing Courses For 2023 (In-Depth Breakdown)

 My mentor calls it “knocking out 3rd graders”.

-As a Digital Landlord, you can create $500 – $2,500 per month semi-passively in 3-6 months.
+With the Digital Rental Method, you can create $500 – $2,500 per month semi-passively in 3-6 months.

 And the cool part is that every time you make another “rental property” and “rent” it to a local business owner, that number doubles.